GuanceCloud/guance-docs/docs/en/logs/multi-index.md

 For information on how to open the SLS storage solution, please refer to the document [Alibaba Cloud Market Launches Guance Exclusive Edition](../billing/commercial-aliyun-sls.md).

 -If you are a commercial user of Guance, you can refer to the document [RAM Account Authorization](../billing/billing-method/sls-grant.md) to obtain AK/AKS for index binding;
 -If you are a user of the exclusive version of Guance, you can directly use AK/AKS when opening the exclusive version for index binding.
-For how to open the exclusive version, you can refer to the document [Alibaba Cloud Market opens the exclusive version of observation cloud](../billing/commercial-aliyun-sls.md);
+For how to open the exclusive version, you can refer to the document [Alibaba Cloud Market opens the exclusive version of guance](../billing/commercial-aliyun-sls.md);
 -If you are an exclusive user of Guance and want to bind SLS log indexes under other Alibaba Cloud accounts, you can refer to the document [RAM Account Authorization](../billing/billing-method/sls-grant.md) to obtain AK/AKS for index binding.